 Are you considering access control for your business?
-Let me start by saying that an access control system and a keyless entry system are just two different terms for the same thing.
+Let me start by saying that an access control and keyless entry are just two different terms for basically the same thing.
 They are interchangeable.
 There are many advantages to access control systems, and I am often asked, “What will it cost to install access control?”
 The answer usually starts with, “What do you want the system to do?”
 There are many variable to pricing of keyless entry and this article is going to break them down for you.

 If you are in Arizona, and would like a quote for your access control system, fill out our Access Control Estimate Request online.